chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/example-changelayout/index.md

 	studio.layouts.select(layoutName);
 ```

-A constant is defined "layoutName" as the lowercase value of the selected item in the list variable.
+A constant is defined **layoutName** as the lowercase value of the selected item in the list variable.

 This [constant](https://www.w3schools.com/js/js_const.asp) (value of) is used to select the active layout in GraFx Studio